The Parents' Review

 Volume 2, 1891/92, pg.
 771-776

 The Christmas holidays!
 Boys and girls at school are counting off the days till home-coming.
-Young men and maidens, who have put away childish things, do not reckon with date-stones, but consult their Bradshaws.
+Young men and maidens, who have put away childish things, do not reckon with date-stones, but consult their Bradshaws [train schedules].
 The little ones at home are storing up surprises.
 The father says genially, "We shall soon have our young folk at home again."
 The mother?
 Nobody, not the youngest of the school-girls, is so glad as she.
 She thinks of setting out for church on Christmas Day with, let us hope, the whole of her scattered flock about her.
 Already she pictures to herself how each has altered and grown, and yet how every one is just as of old.
-SHe knows how Lucy will return prettier and more lovable than ever; Willie, more amusing; Harry, kinder; and how the elders will rejoice in baby May.
+She knows how Lucy will return prettier and more lovable than ever; Willie, more amusing; Harry, kinder; and how the elders will rejoice in baby May.

 And yet, there is a shade of anxiety in the mother's face as she plans for the holidays.
 The brunt of domestic difficulties falls, necessarily, upon her.
 It is not quite easy to arrange a household for a sudden incursion of new inmates whose stay is not measured by days.
 Servants must be considered, and may be tiresome.
-Amusements, interests, must be thought of, and then-- Does the mother stop short and avoid putting into shape the "and then," which belongs to the holiday weeks after Christmas Day is over?
+Amusements, interests, must be thought of, and then--Does the mother stop short and avoid putting into shape the "and then," which belongs to the holiday weeks after Christmas Day is over?

 "Let us have a happy Christmas, any way," she says; "we must leave the rest."

+What is it?
+Pretty Lucy's face clouds into sullenness.
+Kind Harry is quick to take offence, and his outbursts spoil people's comfort.
+Willie, with all his nonsense, has fits of positive moroseness.
+Tom argues--is always in the right.
 Alice--is the child always quite straightforward?
 There is reason enough for the strain of anxiety that mingles with the mother's joy.
 It is not easy to keep eight or nine young people at their best for weeks together, without their usual employments, when you consider that, wanting their elders' modicum of self-control, they may have their father's failings, and their mother's failings, and ugly traits besides not to be accounted for.
 Is it a "counsel of perfection" that mothers should have "Quiet Days" of rest for body and mind, and for such spiritual refreshment as may be, to prepare them for the exhausting (however delightful) strain of the holiday?

 Much arrears of work must fall to the heads of the house in the young folk's holidays.
 They will want to estimate, as they get opportunity, the new thought that is leavening their children's minds; to modify, without appearing to do so, the opinions the young people are forming.
 They must keep a clear line of demarcation between duties and pastimes, even in the holidays; and they must resume the work of character-training, relinquished to some extent while the children are away at school.
 But, after all, the holiday problem is much easier than it looks, as many a light-hearted mother knows.

 There is a way of it, a certain "Open sesame," which mothers know, or, if they do not, all the worse for the happiness of Holiday House.
 Occupation?
 Many interests?
-Occupation, of course; we know what befalls idle hands; but "interests" are only successful in conjunction with the password; without it, the more excitingly interesting the interests the more apt are they to disturb the domestic atmosphere and make one sulky, and another domineering, and a third selfish, and each "naughty" in that particular way in which "'tis his nature to."
+Occupation, of course; we know what befalls idle hands; but "interests" are only successful in conjunction with the password; without it, the more excitingly interesting the interests, the more apt are they to disturb the domestic atmosphere and make one sulky, and another domineering, and a third selfish, and each "naughty" in that particular way in which "'tis his nature to."

 Every mother knows the secret, but some may have forgotten the magic of it.
 Paradoxical as the statement may sound, there is no one thing of which it is harder to convince young people than that their parents love them.
 They do not talk about the matter, but supposing they did, this would be the avowal of nine children out of ten: